Thursday February 8 – Tuesday February 13

 Do expect the same glorious floats as in previous years.The street party in Centro begins on Thursday February 8 and goes for six nights, with the final night being Tuesday February 13.
 Music stages compete for your listening and dancing pleasure.
 The beer is flowing,the Malecon is jam packed, so travel lightly.

 In January: Tickets for all events are purchased at the Angela Peralta box office, even for the baseball stadium.
 Box office hours will be from 9 a.m. to 3 p.m., and 5 p.m. to 7 p.m.
 The kiosk, outside the theatre, is open from 10 a.m. to 1 p.m. and 3 p.m. to 8 p.m.
 Tickets are also available at the Gran Plaza, 11 a.m. to 8 p.m.
 Entrance fee to the Olas Altas party was free in 2017 but there may be a small peso charge, perhaps $40 in 2018, the amount has not been confirmed.
 Line-ups at several entrances can be long, [mostly security checks] some people waited two hours to enter the Malecon/Olas Altas, so plan ahead!

-If Carnaval tradition is followed, here’s a pattern for events, dates and pricing for your budgeting purposes.
+Dates are confirmed and pricing is for your budgeting purposes.
 All the special acts, headliners and bandas will be booked and confirmed in the future.
-Please accept these dates only as a guideline if you wish to “save the date.”

 Friday January 19: Cómputo final, the final computer tally for queens.
 Music and celebration in the Plazuela República (Town Hall Square) around 6 p.m.
 Tonight all the candidates, via votes, are narrowed down to a precious few.
 All free with tons of music and guest singers.